rackerlabs/docs-aws/docs/aws-accounts/transferring-existing-aws-accounts.rst

   and provide a link to its documentation.
 - If the product implements its own monitoring system, you might need to create many subtopics to explain that implementation.

-For an example of a topic that describes how monitoring is implemented for a product, see :ref:`monitoring-example-ug`.